Want to know what the ultimate AdWords ad would look like? Read through to the bottom to find out.

 Whether it’s descriptions, headlines, sub-headers, text or display ads, the copy you use shouldn’t be full of lexical complexity (like using the term “lexical complexity”), but be jargon-free and at the reading level of a 6th grader.

-Great copy is about simplicity; it’s reader-centric and about them instead of you; it’s about the benefits they’ll receive after clicking your search ad instead of your company features or selling points.
+Great copy is about simplicity; It’s reader-centric and about them instead of you; It’s about the benefits they’ll recieve after clicking your search ad instead of your company features or selling points.

 Through the analysis of all of our ads, we’ve learned that simple copy is the more effective copy from an actions standpoint.
 Use direct words like “free,” “you,” “get,” “limited,” and others that imply benefits, scarcity, and risk-aversion from engaging with your service/product.